hossainsafwan/AndroidFundamentals/DaggerFundamentals/README.md

 ## Components
 ### What is a Component?

-Components are a way of stating in dagger, which dependencies should be bundled together and made available to a given instance.
-They provide a way for a class to request dependencies being injected through the `@Inject` annotation.
+Components in Dagger decide how objects need to be instantiated and in which order objects need to be instantiated.
 In the diagram above AuthComponent and MainComponent are sub-components of AppComponent.
+Components also consist of their own scopes which ensures objects are instantiated and retained only for the lifetime that they are needed and not for too long, therefore attenuating overhead.
+In the example above `Appcomponent` has `@Singleton` scope; `AuthComponent` has `@AuthScope` and
+`MainComponent` has `@MainScope`.

 ## Modules
 ### What is a Module?